 Hollywood, Fla. — New store openings and explosive growth in advanced TV sales contributed to a “very, very good year” for the NATM Buying Corp. in 2004, with more of the same expected in 2005.

-That was the word from Bill Trawick, president and executive director of the $3 billion-plus consortium of 12 regional brown-and-white goods dealers, which convened last week at The Westin Diplomat Resort, here, for its annual group meeting.
+That was the word from Bill Trawick, executive director of the $3 billion-plus consortium of 12 regional brown-and-white goods dealers, which convened last week at The Westin Diplomat, here, for its annual group meeting.

-According to Trawick, the members' 20 new collective storefronts generated an extra $300 million in revenue over the past 12 months, representing “a large amount of additional volume for manufacturers.”
+According to Trawick, the members’ 20 new collective storefronts generated an additional $300 million in revenue over the past 12 months, representing “a large amount of additional volume for manufacturers.”

-Also fueling the group's growth year-over-year was a projected 580-percent spike in unit sales of rear-projection DLP TVs, based on NATM's March fiscal year; a 180-percent gain in plasma-display volume; a 150-percent increase in LCD flat-panel sales; and a 120-percent spurt in sales of LCD rear-projection units.
+Also fueling the group’s growth last year was a projected 580 percent spurt in unit sales of rear projection DLP TVs, based on NATM’s March fiscal year; a 180 percent gain in plasma display volume; a 150-percent increase in LCD flat-panel sales; and a 120 percent spike in LCD rear projection units.

 In white goods, NATM dealers outpaced the major appliance industry average, with double-digit gains in refrigeration, laundry, cooking and dishwashers.

-Like DLP, majap sales also took it on the chin during the first few weeks of the New Year, Trawick said, due in this case to record December sell-through in advance of steep vendor price increases to cover skyrocketing fuel and steel costs.
-But NATM's white-goods business has since rebounded, with February and March proving to be “extremely strong,” he said, despite a slight squeeze on margins as members continue to compete on price with national chains.
+Like DLP, majap sales also took it on the chin during the first few weeks of the New Year, due in this case to record December sell-through in advance of steep, industry-wide price hikes stemming from high fuel and steel costs, Trawick said.
+But NATM’s white goods business has since rebounded, with February and March proving to be “extremely strong,” he said.

 Nevertheless, thanks to HDTV, CE continues to grow faster than appliances for the group, giving it a 55 percent to 45 percent split of brown to white goods.